-2) Fair value through other comprehensive income (FVOCI)
+2) Financial assets measured at Fair value through other comprehensive income (FVOCI)

 On initial recognition of an equity investment that is not held for trading, the Group may irrevocably elect to present subsequent changes in the investment's fair value in other comprehensive income.
 This election is made on an instrument-by-instrument basis.